Diabetes

 While undergoing treatment for diabetes, the level of blood sugar will need to be regularly monitored.
 This can be done at home using a blood glucose meter.

-How you use your blood glucose meter will depend on the make and model, though most of them will use test strips and will require a blood sample.
+The way you use your blood glucose meter will depend on the make and model, although most models will utilise test strips and require a blood sample.

-Insert a test strip into the blood glucose meter so that you are ready to collect the blood.
+Insert a test strip into the blood glucose meter, ensuring you are ready to collect blood.

 Using a lancet, pierce the side of your fingertip.

 Hold the test strip near the blood drop.
 You don't need to apply pressure.
-As soon as the test strip comes in contact with the blood, the drop of blood will be soaked up by the test strip.
+As soon as the test strip comes into contact with the blood, the drop of blood will be absorbed by the test strip.

 Wait for a few seconds, and the meter should produce a reading.
 The length of time it takes for the reading to show up, as well as the unit of measurement, will depend on the make and model of your meter.

-If you are unsure about how to take a reading from your meter or what the reading means, speak to your doctor for further advice.
+If you are unsure about how to take a reading from your meter or what the reading means, consult your doctor for further guidance.

 Tracking your blood sugar levels

-It's important for your healthcare provider to be able to see how your blood levels have changed throughout your course of treatment.
+It's essential for your healthcare provider to monitor how your blood levels change throughout your treatment.

 Your blood glucose meter may store your readings in internal memory for your healthcare provider to review at a later date.

-Alternatively, your doctor may advise you to make a note of your readings in a diary.
+Alternatively, your doctor may advise you to record your readings in a diary.

-Your condition will be reviewed by your GP on a regular basis.
+Your GP will review your condition on a regular basis.

 Frequently asked questions